Today is January 13, 2025 ()

 SOCIAL ACTION/SOCIAL JUSTICE COMMITTEE

-This committee continues to engage and inform the congregation and community about social justice issues and provides opportunities to participate in activities to make our immediate communities and our world a better place.
+The Social Action/Social Justice Committee continues to engage and inform the congregation and community about social justice issues and provides opportunities to participate in activities to make our immediate communities and our world a better place.
 We choose projects that reflect the Reform Jewish perspective and represent our congregation in the community.
-In these ongoing extraordinary times, we will continue to plan meaningful programs to actively engage all of us, while helping to nourish minds and souls.
+In these extraordinary times, we continue to plan meaningful programs to actively engage all of us in advocacy and service, while nourishing minds and souls.

 LITERACY